-We love a good garage, and to us, a good garage is at home with the architecture of the house around it.
-We spotted ten garage facades worth appreciating, from members of the Remodelista + Gardenista Architect/Designer Directory.
+A good garage is at home with the surrounding landscape.
+We spotted ten garage facades worth appreciating from our favorite designers and architects (including members of the Remodelista + Gardenista Architect/Designer Directory):

 Above: Located in Washington state’s Methow Valley, this 1,500-square-foot cabin and garage by Seattle-based FINNE Architects is the guest quarters to a larger main house on the property.
 Read more about the Mazama Cabin at FINNE.

 You need to login or register to view and manage your bookmarks.

 Have a Question or Comment About This Post?Join the conversation